50/50 Feeding Guide

 Many owners cannot feed 100% raw food, which is entirely understandable.
 In this case, there are several proactive steps you can take to improve a dry diet, such as adding kibble boosters or feeding 50% raw and 50% kibble.
 Here’s everything you need to know about feeding 50/50!

 There are a few ways to feed 50/50, depending on what works best for you.
 Some choose to feed one type of food in the morning and the other at night.
 For example, the dog would be 100% kibble in the morning and then 100% raw at night.
 In contrast, others choose to feed 50/50 within the bowl.
-For instance, the bowl would be 50% kibble and 50% raw.
+For instance, the bowl would be 50% kibble and 50% raw every meal.
+Neither way is better than the other, and you may even switch between the 2.
+It is all about what works best for you!

-Unlike kibble boosters, feeding 50/50 means that the raw food is incorporated into essential nutrients.
-For this reason, the raw food (and kibble) must be “complete & balanced."
+Unlike kibble boosters, feeding 50/50 means that the raw food is factored into the essential nutrients.
+For this reason, the raw food (and kibble) must be "complete & balanced."

 With the raw section, you can either choose to feed a premade or DIY raw.
 The raw portion will need to be “complete & balanced,” as mentioned above.
 If you are feeding a premade raw, ensure that it is “complete & balanced” and not simply a ratio grind.
 Here is a list of complete premade raw brands.
 If you do ratio grinds or DIY raw, ensure the food is balanced.